hashicorp/terraform-aws-vault/modules/private-tls-cert/README.md

 /opt/vault/bin/run-vault --tls-cert-file /opt/vault/tls/vault.crt.pem --tls-key-file /opt/vault/tls/vault.key.pem
 ```

-We strongly recommend encrypting the private key file (e.g. using [KMS](https://aws.amazon.com/kms/)) while it's in
-transit to the servers that will use it.
+We **strongly** recommend encrypting the private key file while it's in transit to the servers that will use it.
+Here
+are some of the ways you could do this:

+* Encrypt the certificate using [KMS](https://aws.amazon.com/kms/) and include the encrypted files in the AMI for your
+  Vault servers.
+Give those servers an IAM role that lets them access the same KMS key and decrypt their certs just
+  before booting.
+* Put your TLS cert in a secure S3 Bucket with encryption enabled.
+Give your Vault servers an IAM role that allows them
+  to download the certs from the S3 bucket just before booting.
+* Manually upload the certificate to each EC2 Instance with `scp`.

 ### Clients

-Distribute the JUST the public key (the file at `public_key_file_path`) to any clients of those services so they can
+Distribute JUST the public key (the file at `public_key_file_path`) to any clients of those services so they can
 validate the server's TLS cert.
 Without the public key, the clients will reject any TLS connections:

 ```